FDorj/FDorj/README.md

 ## Welcome to My GitHub Profile!

 I am a Bachelor's student in Computer Engineering at Amirkabir University of Technology in Tehran.
-With a budding interest in programming, I have basic knowledge of C, Java, Python, and SQL.
+With a budding interest in programming, I have basic knowledge of C, Java and Python.
 My current focus is on enhancing my Python skills, particularly for applications in AI and data science.

 ### 🎓 Education
 - **BSc in Computer Engineering**